Sivaoberlo/product-sourcing-email/.github/ISSUE_TEMPLATE/one-off-email-automation-request.md

 ---
 name: One-off email/automation request
-about: Description of this request
+about: Please provide the description of this new request
 title: 'One-off Email Request: "Enter your task title" / Email Automation Request:
   "Enter your task title"'
 labels: ''